neu-se/CS4530-Fall-2022/policies.md

 If you come to us for debugging help, we will ask you to answer these 5 questions, as our goal is to help you *get better at debugging* and not to simply point out bugs that we might have seen before.
 We are happy to discuss the problematic behavior that you are observing, possible hypotheses for why that behavior is occurring, and strategies to test those hypotheses.
+In the past, students have found that using a variety of strategies to test their hypotheses (e.g. using a debugger, creating a minimized test case, measured application of `console.log` statements, internet research) are useful, and we would be happy to demonstrate these.
 We may not be able to stay with you while you work on refining your hypotheses and fixing the bug, but would be happy to continue following up if you get stuck again.

 ## Classroom Environment